rinx/orchis/README.md

 ##### semver

-It returns bumped version string along with commit comment contexts automatically.
+It returns the bumped version string along with contexts of the commit comments automatically.
 It is realized by regex matching for commit comments.
-If the comment contains "[patch]" or "[PATCH]" strings, it gives incremented version. (eg. 0.0.1 -> 0.0.2) Also, "[minor]" and "[MINOR]" for minor updates, "[major]" and "[MAJOR]" for major updates are supported.
+If the comment contains "[patch]" or "[PATCH]" strings, it gives incremented version (eg. 0.0.1 -> 0.0.2).
+Also, "[minor]" or "[MINOR]" for minor updates, "[major]" or "[MAJOR]" for major updates are supported.
 On the future work, it will be customizable by given CLI options.

 ##### semver-tag